Untitled [Naenae Post Office]

 Description

 Mid-century New Zealand was marked by the end of both the depression and WWII.
 An urgent need for housing struck the country and inspired the government to implement a plan to construct thousands of houses.
-Lower Hutt was one beneficiary of the plan and several suburbs—and their respective community centres—sprung up including those of Epuni, Taita, and Naenae.
+Lower Hutt was one beneficiary of the plan and several suburbs sprung up each with their shopping centres in Epuni, Taita, and Naenae.

-The Naenae branch of the Post Office closed in 2015, however the mural had already disappeared by this time, possibly when additions, alterations, and general “redecoration throughout” occurred to the building in 1984.
+The Naenae branch of the Post Office closed in 2015, however the mural had already disappeared by this time.
+Records show that additions, alterations and general “redecoration throughout” occurred in 1984 and this may have included removal of the mural.